 In the most likely worst-case scenario (in my opinion) the Provision Fund would not be able to cover all the bad debts.
 This could mean some loss of capital.

-- It says the Provision Fund would not run out unless the default rate breached 3.2%, beyond which point interest payments could be used to cover capital losses.
+- It says its Provision Fund would not run out unless the default rate breached 3.5%, beyond which point interest payments could be used to cover capital losses.
+Interest payments would fall, accordingly.

-- At a 11.46% default rate, RateSetter still projects lenders getting their capital returned intact, albeit with no interest.
+- Up to an 8.7% default rate, RateSetter still projects lenders getting their capital returned wholly intact, albeit with lower than expected interest payments.

 As for the worst worst-case scenario, you can imagine catastrophic situations where you would lose everything.